6 Tips for Starting a Vending Machine Business

 3. Choose the Right Locations

 Location is everything in the vending machine industry.
-Choosing the best locations will make all the difference in whether your business is successful.
+Choosing the best snack machine locations will make all the difference in whether your business is successful.
 Look for locations that have the following qualities:

-- Spaces without vending machines in place and without other food options available.
+- Spaces without vending machines in place and without other food options nearby.

-- Places where people frequently have to wait in line.
+- Places where people frequently must wait in line or sit in a waiting area (like doctor’s offices).

 As with any business venture, there are costs associated with starting a vending machine business, and you’ll need to consider them when deciding whether opening this type of company is right for you.
 Here are some of the costs to consider:

-- Vending Machines – The obvious cost to consider is the machines themselves.
+- Vending Machines– The obvious expense to consider is the machines themselves.
 On average, a machine will cost between $3,000 to $5,000.
 That number will vary based on where you purchase the machines and whether they are new or used.
+If you don’t have thousands of dollars to sink into this expense, you may need to save up first.

 - Maintenance – Schedule regular visits to your sites to check on your machines and ensure they’re all functioning properly.
 In addition, you should factor in repairs and replacements into your budget.